 Natural sweeteners are made from concentrated components of edible plants.

-• Monk Fruit Extract: Monk fruit, known in China as luo han guo, has been used as a natural sweetener for thousands of years.
+- Monk Fruit Extract: Monk fruit, known in China as luo han guo, has been used as a natural sweetener for thousands of years.
 It has zero calories, zero carbs, and is about 200 times sweeter than sugar.
 In powder form, it dissolves quickly and easily in liquids (perfect for tea or coffee!)
 Don’t use the granulated form for marinades or other liquid recipes; it dissolves when heated, then reconstructs when it cools.
 Want to try a monk fruit sweetener?
-We like Lakanto brand, which makes substitutes for crystallized sugar, brown sugar, and even maple syrup.
+We like Lakantobrand, which makes substitutes for granulated sugar, brown sugar, and even maple syrup.

-• Stevia: Often called “sugar leaf,” and made from the plant Stevia rebaudiana, is more than 150 times sweeter than regular sugar and easy to find in grocers and even restaurants.
-If you’ve tried it, you already know it may have a bitter aftertaste.
+- Stevia: Often called “sugar leaf” and made from the plant Stevia rebaudiana, stevia is more than 150 times sweeter than regular sugar and easy to find in grocers and even restaurants.
+If you’ve tried it, you already know it may have a unique aftertaste.
 You can find it in powder form and liquid concentrate, the latter of which is great for sweetening beverages.
-If you use it in baking, you’ll want to slowly add up to half as much Stevia as sugar, tasting along the way to ensure you don’t add too much.
+If you use it in baking, you’ll want to slowly add up to half as much stevia as sugar, tasting along the way to ensure you don’t add too much.

 Sugar Alcohols

 Ever heard of “sugar alcohols”?
 We hadn’t either before going keto.
-But they’re your new best friends for baking, morning coffee, and more, and they come in forms similar to the types of sugars you’re used to enjoying.
+But they can be great for baking or adding to foods and beverages, and they come in forms similar to the types of sugars you’re used to enjoying.

 Several sugar alcohols are found naturally in fruits and vegetables.
 However, some are processed from other sugars, such as from glucose in cornstarch.
-Some are carb-free, and others are low-carb sweeteners that contain about half the carbs of regular sugar.
-Available in granular, powdered, brown-sugar style, and even liquid form, all can be bought online, in specialty grocery stores, or on Amazon.
-(They have a sweet taste and are what usually sweetens sugar-free or low-carb packaged foods.)
-Regardless, they tend to be extra sweet, so use them judiciously when learning to bake with them.
+Some are nearly carb-free, while others contain about half the carbs of regular sugar.
+Available in granular, powdered, brown-sugar style, and even liquid form, they can be bought online, in specialty grocery stores, or on Amazon.
 We’ve divided the zero-carb and lower-carb options below.
-You’ll want to stick with the zero-carb sweeteners.
+You’ll want to stick with the nearly zero-carb sweeteners.

 Sugar Alcohols with Zero Net Carb Count